 In recent years, while the rest of the world continued to live in fear of fat, the fitness community totally embraced it.
 Carbohydrates became the target of our frustrations; we blamed them for making us fat, compromising our immune function, keeping us inflamed, and generally ruining our lives.
 We’ve learned our lesson now and carbs have had their reputation restored.
-It’s really about time, considering the role that carbohydrates play in the performance of nearly every sport, especially weightlifting.
-Still, there are some things we need to discuss as far as what’s optimal.
+It’s really about time, considering the role that carbohydrates play in the performance of nearly every sport.

 Which Carb Sources are Best?

 As valuable source of vitamins, minerals and fiber, fruits have definitely got their place in a balanced approach to nutrition.
-Furthermore, you’d have to eat a lot of fruit every day to reach that kind of fructose intake.
-To that end, you’d also have to eat a lot (and I mean a lot) of fruit to satisfy your carbohydrate/calorie requirements after training; it’s just not optimal (or in some cases, feasible) to rely upon fruit as an energy source.
+As I mentioned in the first paragraph of this section, you’d have to eat a lot (and I mean a lot) of fruit to satisfy your carbohydrate/calorie requirements after training; it’s just not optimal (or in some cases, feasible) to rely upon fruit as an energy source.
 Thankfully, there are other natural sources of carbohydrate available that are positively brimming with glucose as well as important micronutrients.

 Starches are an Athlete’s Best Friend